HaritJaiswal/IMC_Prosperity2_Team_Pandora/README.md

 # Backtest IMC Prosperity 2023

-This is repo contains utilities for IMC Prosperity 2023 challenge.
-Right now, it has the [backtester.py](./backtester.py), that should mimic log files from the prosperity challenge [platform](https://prosperity.imc.com/).
+This is repo contains utilities for IMC Prosperity 2023 challenge. change Right now, it has the [backtester.py](./backtester.py), that should mimic log files from the prosperity challenge [platform](https://prosperity.imc.com/).
 The format is good enough to be accepted by jmerle's amazing [project](https://github.com/jmerle/imc-prosperity-visualizer),